Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Proofs of Theorems and

-By doing the same {\it{a priori}} estimates for the difference of two solutions in $\dot H^{3/2}$ (resp $\dot H^{5/2}$), one observes that the uniqueness follows easily from the regularizing effect together with the fact that the $L^{\infty}_t \dot H^{3/2}$ norm decays (resp $L^{\infty}_t \dot H^{5/2}$), so that Gr\"onwall's inequality gives the uniqueness in the usual way and we therefore omit the details.
+By doing the same {\it{a priori}} estimates for the difference of two solutions in $H^{3/2}$ (resp $H^{5/2}$), one observes that the uniqueness follows easily from the regularizing effect together with the fact that the $L^{\infty}_t H^{3/2}$ norm decays (resp $L^{\infty}_t H^{5/2}$).
+Hence, by Gr\"onwall's inequality gives the uniqueness in the usual way and we therefore omit the details.